Ito Ang Balita

 UNTV Ito Ang Balita (lit.
-'UNTV this is the news') is a Philippine radio and television late afternoon one-hour and flagship newscast of UNTV.
-Aired from Monday to Friday at 5:30 PM to 6:30 PM (PST UTC+8).
-It premiered on July 12, 2004, coinciding with the relaunch of UNTV.
+'UNTV this is the news') is a Philippine radio and television late afternoon and flagship newscast of UNTV.
+Originally anchored by Josel Mallari and Luz Cruz., it premiered on July 12, 2004, coinciding with the relaunch of UNTV.
 The show is also streaming on YouTube and Facebook.
-The program was temporarily left the air in 2005 and reinstated on September 3, 2007.
+The program temporarily left the air in 2005 and reinstated on September 3, 2007.
+It airs daily from Monday to Friday at 5:30 PM to 7:00 PM (PST UTC+8).

 Overview

 Ito ang Balita premiered on July 12, 2004, coinciding with the relaunch of UNTV.
-The newscast is also simulcast on radio thru DWUN Radio La Verdad 1350 kHz AM in Mega Manila.
+The newscast is also simulcast on radio thru DZXQ Radio La Verdad 1350 kHz AM in Mega Manila.

 On July 18, 2016, along with Why News, Hataw Balita and UNTV News (now C-News) officially unveiled its brand new unified graphics and sound.